 Dear Mr. Electrician: How do I add light switch to existing switch?
-I want to change a 1 gang light switch to 2 gang?
+I want to change a 1 gang light switch to a 2 gang.
 The existing one gang wall switch controls an outlet.
 I want to install a ceiling fan and have two wall switches to control the ceiling fan and also the light on the fan separately.

-If you have an attic space above, this can be done sometimes without damaging the walls.
+If you have an attic space above, add light switch to existing can be done sometimes without damaging the walls.
 If you don’t have attic access or there are obstacles in the wall or ceiling, you will need to cut holes in the wall and ceiling.

 Below is an example of how I added a second switch to an existing one that controlled an outlet.
 This is from a ceiling fan installation that I did a few years ago for some homeowners who bought a single family detached house that was originally built in the 1960’s.